bastman69/grLang/README.md

 4. Fontend Support (As Typescript)
 5. Built on top of another lang as parser or from scratch
 6. Proof that can address complex conditionals or iterations
+7. which programming language to use?
+C?
+JS?